Skip to content

 Modern Icons

-Beyond Birkin and Kelly, these pieces define contemporary Hermes collecting.
+Beyond the Birkin and Kelly, these pieces define the current Hermès collecting landscape.

 Constance

-Dimensions (18) 18x15x4cm.
+Dimensions (18) 18 × 15 × 4 cm.
 Structured shoulder bag.
-Signature Iconic "H" clasp.
+Signature Iconic H clasp.
 Double gusset.
-Strap versatility.
-Market
+Adjustable strap.
+Market context

 Shop Constance